cloudcosmonaut/Browser/README.md

 See latest [Developer Documentation](https://gitlab.melroy.org/libreweb/browser/-/jobs/artifacts/master/file/build/docs/html/index.html?job=doxygen).

+Doxygen is build by default.
+You can disable the doxygen build, if you want, using: `cmake -DDOXYGEN:BOOL=FALSE ..`

 ### Memory Leaks

 First **build** the (GNU/Linux) target with *debug symbols*.
 Build target file should be present: `./build/bin/libreweb-browser`.